IBM/aspera-cli/README.md

 - distribution_list
 - shared_inbox

-`ascli` adds some convenience: The API expects the field `recipients` to be an Array of Hash, each with field `name` and optionally `recipient_type`, but it is also possible to provide an Array of String, with simply a recipient name.
+`ascli` adds some convenience: The API expects the field `recipients` to be an `Array` of `Hash`, each with field `name` and optionally `recipient_type`.
+It is also possible to provide an `Array` of `String`, with simply a recipient name.
-Then `ascli` will lookup existing contacts among all possible types, and if a single match is found will use it, and set the `name` and `recipient_type` accordingly.
+Then `ascli` will lookup existing contacts among all possible types, use it if a single match is found, and set the `name` and `recipient_type` accordingly.
 Else an exception is sent.

 > **Note:** The lookup is case insensitive and on partial matches.